Foot Pain and Chinese Medicine

 Similar to fascia, tendons are made of collagen tissue, but are in the form of a cord that attaches muscle to a bone rather than a thin sheet.
 Likewise, injury or repetitive stress can result in Blood and Qi stagnation, inflammation, and pain.
 Chronic stress of the connective tissues and muscles results in over-stimulation to the nerves in the areas.
 Topical herbal remedies and acupressure stimulate an increase of blood, lymph, and fluid circulation.
 This helps to drain calcium, lymph fluid, and metabolic waste.
 This allows for new oxygenated and nutrient-rich blood to help flush out sticky accumulations.

 Tendons are closely associated with the Liver energetic system in Chinese medicine.
 The Achilles tendon is in the proximity of the Kidney and paired Bladder channels.
 Therefore, one must determine if Liver imbalances or Kidney Deficiency are at the root of injury susceptibility in this area as topical remedies will only provide immediate temporary pain relief if your chronic tendinitis has resulted from organ-level deficiencies.
-Consider our organic Great Mender formula that breaks up Blood and Qi Stagnation causing pain in the anywhere in body.

 In Traditional Chinese Medicine (TCM), coldness in the limbs can be an indication of Kidney Yang Deficiency most commonly resulting in feet that can’t get warm.
 Kidney Deficiency becomes more common as we age and can also cause hair loss, fatigue, unexplained weight gain, and depression.
 Consider our organic Ancestor Treasure Yang formula used with our organic Yin Valley formula!